jwplatta/obsidian_semantic_search/README.md

 # Obsidian Semantic Search

 Simple interface for semantic search over markdown files in an Obsidian vault.
-The project is an experimental and work in progress.
+The project is experimental and a work in progress.
 A longer description of the implementation can be found [here]().

 ## Usage